sovrynn/ecdo/README.md

 - `1-EVIDENCE`: A monolithic folder for FACTUAL evidence.

 Major preparation folders:
-- `9-TASKFORCE`: A logistical data and initiative drive for preparing for the ECDO.
+- `9-TASKFORCE`: A logistical "data and initiative drive" for preparing for the ECDO.
 - `4-DANGERS-PREPPING`: All matters ECDO-prepping.

 Minor research folders: